-Vice President, Programming & Acquisitions
+Senior Vice President, Programming & Acquisitions

-Ilan Ben-Hanan, who joined ESPN in 2002, was named vice president, programming & acquisitions, in March 2017.
-Based in Los Angeles, he is responsible for the strategic scheduling direction of ESPN’s linear networks, a role he assumed in March 2017.
+In addition, Ben-Hanan continues his responsibilities in managing the overall schedule for ESPN’s linear networks, a role he assumed in March 2017.
 He is tasked with providing input across all sport categories, with an eye towards maximizing usage and revenue across all platforms.
 In this position, he also oversees the department’s guidelines and conditions team along with ABC Network relations.
 In 2019, he added oversight of ESPN’s sports betting content, as well as responsibility for ESPN’s relationship with the NHL.

 Ben-Hanan was promoted to vice president, programming and acquisitions in 2011, overseeing college football programming across ESPN networks.
-He was the daily contact on college football for all major areas and businesses within ESPN, for ESPN externally, and with all leagues, conferences, schools and bowls, including the College Football Playoff and previous Bowl Championship Series post-season system.
+He was the daily contact on college football for all major areas and businesses within ESPN, for ESPN externally, and with all leagues, conferences, schools and bowls, including the College Football Playoff and the previous Bowl Championship Series post-season system.

-Ben-Hanan joined ESPN in 2002 as a programming associate for college basketball and X Games, and in April 2004 was promoted to planner, news & information and soccer.
-He joined the team that launched ESPNU and was promoted to Manager, ESPNU programming, in September 2005.
+Ben-Hanan joined ESPN in 2002 as a programming associate for college basketball and X Games, and was promoted to planner, news & information and soccer in April 2004.
+He joined the team that launched ESPNU and was promoted to Manager, ESPNU programming in September 2005.
 Charged with creating the entire programming schedule for the network, he secured live events from conferences and institutions across the country at all levels of college sports.
 Seven months later, he was named director, college basketball programming.
 In that role, he set the schedule and strategy for more than 1,000 basketball games annually and created the schedule for the first Tip-off Marathon.